kiokomay/Scrambled-Words/README.md

 In the future I think it would be cool to add:

--more difficult levels
+- more difficult levels
--leaderboard
+- leaderboard
--"unscramble the word again" button
+- "unscramble the word again" button
--game timer
+- game timer
--limited number of attempts for each game
+- limited number of attempts for each game